-The SAO, as well as the appropriate department and/or college, reserves the right to cancel or not approve an application to renew a study abroad program if any of the following occur:
+The SA, as well as the appropriate department and/or college, reserves the right to cancel or not approve an application to renew a study abroad program if any of the following occur:

 - events at the study abroad site(s) indicate that the security of students cannot be reasonably protected

-- See SAO’s travel policy on study abroad in countries under a U.S. Department of State Travel Warning.
+- See SA’s travel policy on study abroad in countries considered a Restricted Travel Area.

 - the faculty member does not fulfill his/her responsibilities as defined in the contract and the on-site faculty-director handbook

-- faculty director has been unwilling to collaborate with SAO on the management of the study abroad program.
+- faculty director has been unwilling to collaborate with SA on the management of the study abroad program.
 Examples include, but are not limited to the following situations:

 - faculty director does not pursue obtaining solid, accurate estimates from vendors for on-site program expenses and/or does not actively engage in the program budgeting process